Ja1m3st/EthLisbon2025/README.md

 # DeFi Analytics Platform - FindYourPick

 An attempt at creating a DeFi analytics platform that provides real-time analysis of Balancer pools on Gnosis Chain from an ai-agent.
 Ours clearly needs some more work yet it was an interesting project to build.
+We made use of Subgraphs from Balancer to query the data.

 ## Features